thunderbiscuit/android-bdk-development-testapp/README.md

 ### Bitcoindevkit library
 The bitcoindevkit library for Android [bdk-jni](https://github.com/bitcoindevkit/bdk-jni) is not yet available on public repositories of Android libraries.
 This means that in order to acquire it, one must either (a) build it from source, or (b) find a pre-built version provided elsewhere.

-The second option is the easiest, and we have provided the library to you for that purpose.
-Once you have downloaded the library, you'll need to copy it in a place called your _local maven repository_, located at `~/.m2/repository` (create it if it doesn't exist).
+Once you have built/downloaded the library, you'll need to copy it in a place called your _local maven repository_, located at `~/.m2/repository` (create it if it doesn't exist).
 Simply copying the directory we provided there should result in the following directory structure:

 ```sh
 ~/.m2